top of page

 And you don’t need to overthink the foam.
 The goal is just to block the pathways so the SLU stays where you need it.

 One quick timing tip: the foam I used was tack-free in about 20 minutes.
 By the time I was pouring, it was already hardened enough to do its job.
+You can usually spray a little water on the foam to speed up the cure.

 Step 2: Prime the Plywood